 Also played with in season 2, when Dexter has Doakes, who knows that Dexter is a serial killer, locked up in the Everglades.
 Dexter tries to convince him they're Not So Different, but it never sticks.
 Their conversations cause Doakes to realize that, like him, Dexter has a conscience and won't actually kill him: from there he persuades Dexter to release him and turn himself in.

 This trope is both played straight and inverted in one episode of The Pretender.
 In the episode, Jarod has to interrogate a imprisoned serial killer to catch a copycat killer.
 The killer convinces Jarod to take him to the house of the victim.
 At the house, the killer talks Jarod into removing his handcuffs, after which he escapes.
 However, it turns out that this was all part of Jarod's plan to get the killer to lead him to the site where the copycat is dumping the bodies.
 It then turns out that the copycat killer is a psychiatrist writing a biography of the Serial Killer.

 Parodied in Reno911, where a serial killer gives Jones one from his cell, and promptly gets everything wrong about Jones' "ghetto upbringing."
-The cops end up using him for computer advice.
+The cops use him for computer advice.